dps999/litepuzzlegames/privacy.md

 # Privacy Policy
 Effective date: July 01, 2020
-Block n Break ("us", "we", or "our") operates the Block n Break mobile application (the "Service").
+Puzzle and Blocks: jewel ("us", "we", or "our") operates the Puzzle and Blocks: jewel mobile application (the "Service").
 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.
-Our Privacy Policy for Block n Break is based on the Free Privacy Policy Template Website.
+Our Privacy Policy for Puzzle and Blocks: jewel is based on the Free Privacy Policy Template Website.
 We use your data to provide and improve the Service.
 By using the Service, you agree to the collection and use of information in accordance with this policy.
 Unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.
 ## Information Collection And Use
 We collect several different types of information for various purposes to provide and improve our Service to you.